QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Design of

+We aim to generate synthetic samples such that the impact of forgetting the target synthetic data is similar to the effect of forgetting the target original data.
+When using \sga as the unlearning algorithm $\mathcal{U}$, intuitively, the synthetic data should be such that the gradients are as close as possible to the original data, thereby following the reverse trajectory along the optimization path when ascending.
+Additionally, generating such synthetic data must be local to the client, avoiding any transfer of private local information.
+Inspired by the dataset condensation algorithm of Zhao \etal~\cite{zhao2021dataset} in centralized settings, we achieve this by matching gradients obtained over training and synthetic data over several time steps during the execution of \ac{FL} training, locally at each client.
+Precisely, each client obtains its synthetic data $\ms_i$ by minimizing the following:

-where $d(.;.)$ is a function that measures the distance between the gradients for $\ml^\ms$ and $\ml^\md$ w.r.t $\btheta$.
-Since deep neural are sensitive to initialization, the optimization in \Cref{eq.optgrad} aims to obtain an optimum set of synthetic images to generate samples that can work with a distribution of random initializations $P_{\btheta_0}$.
-At each time step, the synthetic data samples are updated by running a few local steps of an optimization algorithm \texttt{opt-alg} (\eg, \sgd):
+where $d(.;.)$ is a function that measures the distance between the gradients for $\ml^{\ms_i}$ and $\ml^{\md_i}$ w.r.t $\btheta$, $K$ denotes the total number of \ac{FL} global rounds and $T$ represents the number of local steps within each round.
+At each time step, the synthetic data samples are updated by running a few steps of an optimization algorithm \texttt{opt-alg}, \eg, \ac{SGD}:

-where $\varsigma_{\ms}$ and $\eta_{\ms}$ correspond to the number of steps and the learning rate.
-The model parameters are then updated through the loss on the updated synthetic data:

-where $\eta_{\btheta}$ is the learning rate for the update.
-The gradient matching continues for $T$ steps along the optimization path, progressively improving the quality of $S$.
-This process is repeated for several initializations $K$ drawn from $P_{\btheta_0}$. \Cref{algo:dd}, adapted from \citet{zhao2021dataset}, shows the complete distillation process.